keeganl/prospector/README.md

 ### Linear Regression

-To perform the linear regression I (Keegan) needed to build a sparse matrix from the data and then attach the metadata as features to the model.
+To perform the logistic regression I (Keegan) needed to build a sparse matrix from the data and then attach the metadata as features to the model.

 I used this snippet to build the sparse matrix:
 The watched movies are the user-movie tuple from the readable model